developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	i.setAction("com.symbol.datawedge.api.ACTION");
 	i.putExtra("com.symbol.datawedge.api.RENAME_PROFILE", <values>);

 ###PARAMETERS

 **ACTION**: String "com.symbol.datawedge.api.ACTION"

 **EXTRA_DATA**: String "com.symbol.datawedge.api.RENAME_PROFILE"

-**String[] &lt;values&gt;**: Profile name to be renamed, New profile name
+**String[ ] &lt;values&gt;**: Profile name to be renamed, New Profile name

 ###RETURN VALUES
-None.
+(None)

-Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters
+Error messages are logged for invalid actions and parameters

 ###EXAMPLE